walterhiggins/WMPJS/book-outline.md

     var jumpStats = player.getStatistic( bukkit.stat.JUMP );
     sender.sendMessage( player.name + ' ' + jumpStats);

-The above block of code gets executed a number of times - the number depends on how many players are connected to the server.
+The above block of code gets executed a number of times -- the number depends on how many players are connected to the server.
 The variable *i* is the current position in the *players* array.
 This variable's value will change each time through the loop.
 The first time through the loop it will be 0, then 1, then 2 and so on until it reaches the end of the array and there are no more players to process.
 The first statement gets the player at the current position ( `players[i]` ) and assigns it to a variable called *player*.
 We then get this player's jump count and name, then display them on screen.

 ### The *while* Loop

 The second kind of loop is called the *while* loop.
 The *for* loop is very useful for *iterating* (a fancy word for looping) over arrays or if you know in advance how many times you need to loop.
 Sometimes you won't know how many times you need to loop, you'll want to keep looping until some condition is met.
-A *while* loop is also called a *conditional* loop - it's like the *if* statement except it will keep repeating the same block of code over and over until a *test condition* is no longer true.
+A *while* loop is also called a *conditional* loop -- it's like the *if* statement except it will keep repeating the same block of code over and over until a *test condition* is no longer true.
 The best way to understand this is by example.
-Let's look at the leaderboard module again - this time it's been written using a *while* loop instead of a *for* loop.
+Let's look at the leaderboard module again -- this time it's been written using a *while* loop instead of a *for* loop.
 The code behaves *exactly* the same, it just uses *while* instead of *for*.

 @@listing leaderboard_v2.js A Simple Jumps Leaderboard: while loop.

 #### Breaking out of loops
 There are times when you'll want to break out of a loop early.
-Let's say you only want to display a list of players who have actually jumped - that is - players whose jump count is greater than zero.
+Let's say you only want to display a list of players who have actually jumped; players whose jump count is greater than zero.
 You can break out of a loop early using the JavaScript *break* statement.
 Take a look at the following listing to see an example of the *break* statement:

 @@listing leaderboard_v3.js Breaking out of loops.